 - coordinating or managing the emergency

-- ensuring that a person who is responsible for an individual involved in the emergency is appropriately informed about the individual and the emergency response to the individual.
+- ensuring that a person who was responsible for an individual involved in the emergency was appropriately informed about the individual and the emergency response to the individual.

-Agencies and organisations are limited in who they can disclose personal information to under these provisions.
-If you think that your personal information has been mishandled under the declaration you can make a privacy complaint.
+Agencies and organisations were limited in who they could disclose personal information to under these provisions.
+If you think that your personal information was mishandled under the declaration you can make a privacy complaint.